Dewi-Afoko/Dewi-Afoko/README.md

 I’m a junior software engineer with a background that’s a bit all over the place—**digital content, customer service, security**—but that just means I’m good at adapting...
 Right?

-I started coding through **self-teaching**, then levelled up at **Makers Academy**, where I got hands-on with **Python, JavaScript, Flask, React, and databases**.
-I love building things that solve problems, whether that’s **automating tasks, integrating APIs, or making life a little easier with a web app**.
+I started coding through **teaching myself Python**, then attended **Makers Academy**, where I worked with **Python, JavaScript, HTML, CSS, Flask, React, Express and Node -- as well as SQL (Postgres) and NoSQL (MongoDB) databases**.
+I love building things that solve problems, whether that’s **automating tasks, integrating APIs, or (theoreticall) making life a little easier with a web app**.

 Right now, I’m getting stuck into **Django** by rebuilding my **HyPrOps workout tracker**—because why not make things harder for myself?
 TDD can't save you from deciding to pivot to a different framework!